 Why it’s great: Eocolz’s pop-up ball pit is a perfect mobile play area for up to three toddlers (up to age 4).
 The basketball hoop helps them practice motor skills and the door underneath allows you to expand the ball pit with other tunnels and structures.

 The walls are super high on this ball pit, which means you can add as many balls as you want.
 It’ll take a few hundred to fill it up to capacity, but you’ll also want to give your little one room to play.
 The best part?
 Plastic balls won’t be rolling all over the house.
 The walls are high enough to keep them contained and still let your child play.

 This ball pit is affordable, easy to set up, and can be used indoors or outdoors.
 You can take it with you on a camping trip, to the beach, or use it in your living room.
 It folds down quickly for easy transport.
 Your kids will love flopping around in this generously sized ball pit.

 Keep in mind: This ball pit doesn’t come with balls.
 You will need to buy them separately.
 This gives you the freedom to buy as many balls as you want and choose your favorite style and colors.

 Also, you can choose to buy these balls that are non-toxic, instead of the regular balls that normally are included.

 Good for: Up to three toddlers shooting hoops together.

-Why it’s great: This ball pit huge!
-There are five individual pieces you can use together or separately, including 2 tunnels, a ball pit, a crawling cube, and an activity tent.
+Why it’s great: This ball pit is huge!
+There are five individual pieces you can use together or separately, including /2 tunnels, a ball pit, a crawling cube, and an activity tent.
 All of your kids (ages 1-6) can play together and never be bored!

 The activity tent has a target on the side, and the playset comes with four dart balls.
 On the other side, there are holes to keep your kids busy passing balls back and forth.
 Throughout all five pieces, the mesh is transparent and breathable.
 You can see your kids no matter where they are, and it will never get too warm inside.